tauri-apps/rfcs/texts/0000-webview_bindings.md

 Since this will mostly concern developers of the library itself, we should anticipate enhancing our own documentation in any case.

 ### Compatibility
 There may be API changes, but it will fall in the scope of ALPHA.
 For information regarding the API changes, refer to the webview repository's [readme](https://github.com/zserge/webview).
-We anticipate that MSHtml will not continue to be supported in the ecosystem in favor of Edge and Edge/Chromium.

 ### User Impact
 We anticipate only forward-changes with additionally exposed APIs.